EmmanuelLefevre/Documentations/Tutorials/powershell_update_git_repositories_script.md

     [array]$ReportData
   )

-  # If no data, we don't do anything
+  # If no data, no do anything
   if (-not $ReportData -or $ReportData.Count -eq 0) { return }

   Show-MainSeparator